top of page

 Put the chickpeas in a bowl, cover with three times their volume of water, and soak overnight.
 Drain, put in a pan with the bay leaf, garlic and salt, cover with water and simmer until they are cooked but have a gentle bite.
 Drain.

-Dry-roast the coriander, mustard and cumin seeds in a skillet, then crush to a powder.
+Dry-roast the coriander, mustard, and cumin seeds in a skillet, then crush them into a powder.
 Mix in the curry powder, turmeric, and salt.

-In the same pan, heat half the oil and, on high heat, cook the onion for five minutes, stirring occasionally.
-Add the spice mix, cook on medium heat for five minutes, until the onion is soft, then transfer to a large bowl.
+In the same pan, heat half the oil and cook the onion on high heat for five minutes, stirring occasionally.
+Add the spice mix and cook on medium heat for five minutes until the onion is soft, then transfer to a large bowl.

 Blanch the cauliflower for a minute, then drain.
-I generally quick blanch them by putting them in a microwave safe bowl with a touch of water for steam, and cooking for 2 minutes to get them to be still a bit crunchy.
+I generally quickly blanch them by putting them in a microwave-safe bowl with a touch of water for steam and cooking for 2 minutes to get them still a bit crunchy.
 Once it is dry, heat the remaining oil in the same pan you cooked the onion in, add the cauliflower and fry on high heat for two minutes, to give it colour.
 Add the cauliflower and hot chickpeas to the onions (the chickpeas absorb more flavour when hot), stir and leave to cool to room temperature.

-Peel the mangoes, cut into 1 cm dice and add to the bowl.
-Stir in the chilli, fresh coriander, lime juice and spinach, taste, and add salt and lime juice as needed.
-Serve at once, or chill and serve within 24 hours.
-When serving bring to room temperature.
+Peel the mangoes, cut them into 1 cm dice, and add them to the bowl.
+Stir in the chilli, fresh coriander, lime juice, and spinach.
+Taste and add salt and lime juice as needed.
+Serve immediately or chill and serve within 24 hours.
+When serving, bring to room temperature.

 • Facebook